StrikingLoo/strikingloo.github.io/wiki-articles/information-storage/archiving.md

 [Transformative Tools for Thought](https://numinous.productions/ttft)

+Essay (or tech?) idea: LLM meets TTFT to auto generate questions and answers and map them to anki, turning any text into mnemonic medium.
+How far are we from this being doable?

+Prediction: No app based on the mnemonic medium will come in 5 years that reaches a critical amount of users.
+No "transformative" tool for thought coming in the near future.
+Defined as 1M+ users or more.

+"Let’s return to the question that began the essay: how to build transformative tools for thought?
+Of course, we haven’t even precisely defined what such transformative tools are!
+But they’re the kind of tools where relatively low cost changes in practice produce transformative changes in outcome – non-linear returns and qualitative shifts in thinking.
+This is in contrast with the usual situation, where a small change in practice causes a small change in results."

 ---

 **Capture everything**: Do not assume your brain will remember anything.
 Write it down ASAP.
 Use whatever will let you capture it quickest, whether that's pen and paper or a digital solution.